upnextfm/scripts/README.md

 Gives users the option to create macros, or "shortcuts" for long messages.

 Once the script is installed go to Options -> Macros to define macros.
 Macros have two parts: a trigger and a replacement.
-An example trigger is "@fire@" and the replacement is ":fire: :fire: :fire:".
+An example trigger is `@fire@` and the replacement is `:fire: :fire: :fire:`.
 Once a macro has been added using the trigger, you can type the trigger (e.g. "@fire@") and it will be replaced by the replacement value.

+Macros also allow for simple variable interpolation.
+As an example, you can create a trigger with the value `@choose {first} {second}@` and the replacement as `Choose one: {first} or {second}`.
+To use the macro, type "@choose cake pie@" which will be replaced by "Choose one: cake or pie".

 ![Macro Options](https://raw.githubusercontent.com/upnextfm/scripts/master/images/macros_options.png)